Home

 My Favorites-Elephants

-Of the three different elephant species existing today, most of my own personal experience is with African elephants, although my heart beats faster after spotting any species. – I have sat watching them, in close proximity for hour after hour, day after day, endlessly fascinated by the intricate details of their life.
+Of the three different elephant species existing today, most of my own personal experience is with African elephants, although my heart beats faster after spotting any species.

 To me, it’s all about the appreciation of nature, humans, and the animal kingdom living together in peace and harmony!!